Many of you have substantially changed your working patterns during the course of the pandemic.

-If your hours have changed because of Covid-19 and you are now working outside Monday - Friday, 9am - 5pm for consultants and 7am - 7pm for SAS doctors, enhanced rates have been agreed with Welsh Government and NHS Wales employers to recognise the contribution you are making in a new advisory note.
+If your hours changed because of Covid-19 and you are worked outside Monday - Friday, 9am - 5pm for consultants and 7am - 7pm for SAS doctors, enhanced rates were agreed with Welsh Government and NHS Wales employers to recognise the contribution you made in an advisory note.

 We would expect that the rates are paid by health boards as a minimum.

 All amended hours worked as a result of responding to the pandemic, together with work undertaken which has been displaced by COVID-19 outside Monday- Friday 9am - 5pm (including all on-call hours actually worked) were paid at the following rates.

 |Monday – Friday | 5pm – 9am||1.5 x individual’s standard hourly rate (including commitment awards)|

 |Friday 5pm – Monday 9am||2 x individual’s standard hourly rate (including commitment awards)|